 attached to it, and we will not voluntarily

-divulge miner identity.
+divulge contributor identity.
 However, due to the

 nature of video and audio, collected data

 should not be considered fully anonymous.
+TRACE

 Data contributed to the WELL dataset should